Atlanta Housing Market Forecast

 Yet Atlanta was one of the country’s better performing housing markets.
 A growing housing market, population, employment base, and economy should keep Georgia growing well beyond 2020 despite stock market troubles and political squabbles.
 The last few months, we’ve seen a cooling and big increases in listings, but demand for homes and rentals still seems to be intact.
 You can see the Atlanta resale housing stats below.

 Zillow forecasts a 6.3% rise in prices in Atlanta for 2019.
 Rent prices in particular have risen strongly of late suggesting strength in the housing market.
 NAR believes sales will drop by 1.90% and prices will rise 3.0% in the Atlanta area during 2019.

-New Housing Developments
+New Housing Developments in Atlanta

 Curbed Atlanta reports 34 major development projects are underway in midtown Atlanta.
 This includes almost 2,400 apartments and condos under construction.
 Another 1,400 units are proposed.

 Rentcafe cites the Atlanta community of Chamblee as have the fastest rent increases at a 44% clip over 5 year.
 During that time, renter income has fallen 8% and renter population has grown by 156%.
 That means high demand in a community of under 20,000 renters and 8400 homeowners.

 Rentcafe cites the Atlanta community of Norcross as next in 5 year rent price growth here of 38%.
 Renter growth has grown 148%, yet renter income has dropped 17%.
 Demand is intense yet the average rent is only just above $1000 per month.

 Atlanta’s population has grown as abundant job opportunities and affordable housing makes its mark in a country with very low affordability and housing crisis.
 The current situation isn’t all rosy.
 Georgia has problems with education levels, affordable health care, and a lack of suitably qualified talent.